Azure/kubeflow-aks/docs-site/README.md

 `config.toml` to the floor the new theme declares.

-`packages/hugoautogen/` is where Hugo records the npm dependencies contributed by Hugo modules.
-Its checksum is specific to the checkout it was generated in, so it is not committed; the `build` and `serve` scripts regenerate it first.
+`packages/hugoautogen/` is where Hugo records the npm dependencies contributed by Hugo modules. `package.json` there is committed, because `package-lock.json` declares it as a workspace.
+Its sibling `hugo_packagemeta.json` holds a checksum specific to the checkout it was generated in, so that one is not committed; the `build` and `serve` scripts regenerate it first.

 ## Layout